Mahalakshmi7-7/Design-IQ/README.md

 ## 🚀 What This Project Does

-DesignIQ AI asks users a set of intelligent questions such as:
+DesignIQ asks users a set of intelligent questions such as:
 - What type of website are you building?
 - What mood or vibe are you aiming for?
 - Who is your target audience?